alejandro5042/azdo-userscripts/README.md

 ![(Picture of an example dashboard)](static/azdo-pr-dashboard-example.png)

 - Reviews are sorted from oldest to newest (reverse of the default)
-- Reviews are highlighted red if you are the last reviewer and everyone else approved
+- Reviews are categorized into sections:
-- Reviews are further categorized into sections:
+  - **Blocking:** Reviews where you are the last reviewer and everyone else approved
-  - Uncategorized: Reviews you need to process
+  - **Incomplete:** Reviews you need to process
-  - Incomplete but blocked: Reviews you have not completed but are blocked anyways because another reviewer voted Waiting on Author or Rejected.
+  - **Incomplete but blocked:** Reviews you have not completed but are blocked anyways because another reviewer voted Waiting on Author or Rejected.
 This section is open by default
-  - Drafts
+  - **Drafts**
-  - Completed as Waiting on Author
+  - **Completed as Waiting on Author**
-  - Completed as Rejected
+  - **Completed as Rejected**
-  - Completed as Approved / Approved with Suggestions
+  - **Completed as Approved / Approved with Suggestions**
-  - Completed as Approved / Approved with Suggestions (with notable updates): PRs that have had notable activity after you've approved; e.g. lots of comments or non-approval votes
+  - **Completed as Approved / Approved with Suggestions (with notable updates):** PRs that have had notable activity after you've approved; e.g. lots of comments or non-approval votes
 - Sections remember if they are open/closed
 - PRs show how many files the reviewer needs to review